mspector/143-145-Herbert-Rd/incidents/2023-05-26_basement-toilet-backup.md

 # Incident: basement toilet backs up, regurgitates sewage

+## Status: resolved

+RotoRooter used a snake/auger to go through the horizontal cleanout closest to the water main.
+  They noted that our house has a "house trap" - essentially a P-trap for the whole house - that prevents them from being able to run a root shredder through the sewer line.
+They recommended that we remove the house trap entirely.

 ## Summary of observations
 - Basement toilet regurgitates water when water is used.
 Confirmed that use of toilets, shower, and sink all cause a backup.
 - Basement toilet overflows when shower is used (we suspect due to the volume of water used).